Texas Theatre: History

 The theater closed in 1989 and the Texas Theatre Historical Society (TTHS) purchased it the following year.
 This allowed Oliver Stone to remodel the exterior façade for his 1991 film, JFK.
 However, by 1992, the Society was no longer able to fund the property and the theater closed again.
 Former usher and sign changer Don Dubois of Texas Rosewin-Midway Properties saved the theater from the wrecking ball in 1993, but two years later, it was nearly destroyed by a five-alarm fire, forcing another closure.
 In 1996, Pedro Villa stepped in to rescue the theater from another plan which would have demolished the structure and replaced it with a furniture warehouse.
 However, he was unable to obtain financing to restore the theater and it defaulted to Texas Rosewin-Midway Properties.
 The fire-damaged building remained vacant for three years, open to vandals, stray animals, and the elements.

 In 2001, the Oak Cliff Foundation acquired the structure and began renovations after receiving $1.6 million from the Dallas Neighborhood Renaissance Partnership.
 Since then, the board of the Oak Cliff Foundation has raised an additional $2 million of the estimated $9 million needed for the complete renovation of the theater.
 The foundation used the funds to secure and restore the building needed after years of neglect and fire damage and the venue began hosting movies and special events soon after.

-In September 2010, Aviation Cinemas, Inc. signed a lease to operate the theater as an independent and repertory cinema with hopes of presenting live theatre and concerts in the future.
+In September 2010, Aviation Cinemas, Inc. signed a lease to operate the theater as an independent and repertory cinema, with hopes of presenting live theater and concerts in the future.

-In November 2017, a historical marker was installed in front of the theatre which read "On November 22, 1963, following the assassination of President John F. Kennedy, Lee Harvey Oswald was apprehended in the auditorium".
+In November 2017, a historical marker was installed in front of the theater which read "On November 22, 1963, following the assassination of President John F. Kennedy, Lee Harvey Oswald was apprehended in the auditorium".

+After being closed for most of 2020, during the height of the COVID pandemic, the theater was remodeled and reopened in September 2021 as a two-screen venue, with main theater capacity of 670 seats and 165 balcony theater seats.

+On November 22, 2023, the theater organized several "JFK 60 Day" memorial events.